 fresh basil, optional

-1. In a casserole dish, add the onion powder, smoked paprika, garlic, Italian seasoning, salt, black pepper, cayenne and lemon juice.
-Stir to combine and add the beef brisket.
-Toss to coat in the marinade and cover with plastic wrap and refrigerate for 4-12 hours.
+1. In a casserole dish, add onion powder, smoked paprika, garlic, Italian seasoning, salt, black pepper, cayenne and lemon juice.
+Stir to combine and add beef brisket.
+Toss to coat in marinade and cover with plastic wrap and refrigerate for 4-12 hours.

-2. When ready to cook, slice the peppers and onions.
-Remove the brisket from the pan and pat dry with a paper towel.
-In the slow cooker insert or large pot, add 3 tablespoons olive oil.
-When the oil is lightly smoking, add the brisket and sear on the first side for 4 minutes, then flip over and sear the other side for 4 minutes more.
+2. When ready to cook, slice peppers and onions.
+Remove brisket from pan and pat dry with a paper towel.
+In a slow cooker insert or large pot, add 3 tablespoons olive oil.
+When oil is lightly smoking, add brisket and sear on first side for 4 minutes, then flip over and sear other side for 4 minutes more.

-3. Then, add the onions, garlic and jalapeno, around the brisket.
-Saute for 3 minutes or until slightly softened and then, add the pepperoncinis.
+3. Add onions, garlic and jalapeno, around brisket.
+Saute for 3 minutes or until slightly softened and then, add Pepperoncinis.

-4. Pour in the broth and stir to combine.
-Put the insert into the slower cooker and turn on low heat for 6 hours.
-If cooking on the stovetop – turn the heat to simmer and cover with a lid, cook for 2 1/2 hours.
+4. Pour in broth and stir to combine.
+Put insert into slower-cooker and turn on low heat for 6 hours.
+If cooking on the stove top – turn heat to simmer and cover with a lid, cook for 2 1/2 hours.

-5. Remove the brisket to a cutting board and slice into 1/2 inch thick pieces.
-Place the meat on a platter and ladle the peppers and some juices around the edges.
+5. Place brisket on cutting board and slice into 1/2 inch thick pieces.
+Place meat on a platter and ladle peppers and some juices around edges.
 Garnish with fresh basil.
 Enjoy!